Shroamer/EC-fan-PID-controller-ardunano-/README.md

 - MinPower (some fans can't run at less than 5 or 10%)
 - MaxPower (sometimes you don't want fan to go full speed)
 - You can set **hysteresys delay** in seconds.
 Think of it as a _cool-down time you need to wait after turning fan off before turning it on again_.
 It prevents fan from going fast on-off at a margin values.
+- There is a destagnant ventilation function that can run fan for a while if no fan activity was found recently.
+This prevents air from stagnation even there's no need to cool.
 - **Temperature offset** can be entered -9.0...9.0^ (0.1^ increment) if your sensor lies linearly.
 - **Display timeout** 0...600sec so oled display will last longer.
 - You can **turn image 180^** and encoder reading will be inverted.